jreijn/jreijn.github.com/_posts/2014-06-04-continous-integration-at-hippo.markdown

 ---
 layout: post
-title: "How we do Continuous Integration at Hippo"
+title: "Continuous Integration at Hippo"
 comments: true
 categories:
  - hippo
 ---

 Personally I always like to read how other companies do software development, but sharing our way is probably just as interesting to others.
-In this post I will describe what a typical Hippo CMS development cycle looks like and how we do continuous integration at <a href="http://www.onehippo.com/" target="_blank">Hippo</a>.
+In this post I will describe what a typical Hippo CMS development cycle looks like, how the product is build and how we do continuous integration at <a href="http://www.onehippo.com/" target="_blank">Hippo</a>.

-For those of you new to the Continuous Integration concept here is a list of the core values:
+For those of you new to the [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) concept here is short list of the core values:

 + Maintain a code repository
 + Automate the build